AdobeDocs/destination-sdk.en/help/configuration-options.md

 * **Server and template specs**: ties together information about the server specs and the templating used by Adobe to deliver payloads to your destination
   * **Server specs**: a template that stores your endpoint details.
-  * **Template specs**: in this template,you can define how to transform profile attribute fields between XDM schema and the format that your platform supports.
-For in-depth information about supported templating languages, message formats, and the information that Adobe needs to set up the integration with your platform, see [Message format](/help/message-format.md).
+  * **Template specs**: in this template, you can define how to transform profile attribute fields between XDM schema and the format that your platform supports.
+For in-depth information about supported templating languages, message formats, and the information required by Adobe to set up the integration with your platform, see [Message format](/help/message-format.md).
 * **Credentials**: this template defines how Adobe Experience Platform users connect to your destination.
 * **Destination configuration**: contains further information about your destination.
-This includes the identity types that your destination can support, as well as various UI attributes for your destination card in the Adobe Experience Platform user interface.
+This includes the identity types that your destination can support, and various UI attributes for your destination card in the Adobe Experience Platform user interface.

 ![Self-service configuration](/help/assets/self-service-configuration.png)